Application Button: Gives you access to the program’s settings and features (See Application Button Menu below)

 Print: Opens the Print Preview dialog box.

-View My Project: Opens your project folder where Vip3D saves the files related to your project.
+View Project Location: Opens your project folder where Vip3D saves the files related to your project.

 Transfer License: Allows for a License to transfer from one computer to another, used by the same designer.
 For example, from a desktop system to a laptop system.
 For more information, see Transfer License.